oscarpolanco/node-basics/section_text/README.md

     - `ssh-keygen`: This Will allow us to generate the `ssh` key pair
     - `-t`: Stand for `type` of protocol that we are going to use to generate the key
-    - `rsa`: Algoritme that help users to generate a secure key
+    - `rsa`: Algorithm that help users to generate a secure key
     - `-b 4096`: The `b` Stand for `bits` then the amount of `bits` for the key
     - `-C "your_email@addres.com"`: Make sure that the `C` is capital no lowercase and allow us to put a comment for the key.
 Generally, we put our `email` account